writethedocs/www/docs/conf/na/2015/news/videos-forum-eu-cfp.md

 ## Videos

-We have [videos](https://www.youtube.com/playlist?list=PLmV2D6sIiX3UW1kPWlhzyo4lr6e3US6re) from every talk from our conference this year.
+We have [videos](https://www.youtube.com/playlist?list=PLmV2D6sIiX3UW1kPWlhzyo4lr6e3US6re) of every talk from our conference this year.
 If you missed something, you can always catch it on video.

-Don't forget, we've recorded [every talk](http://www.writethedocs.org/videos/) at Write the Docs, from every year.
+Check out previous talks, too.
+We've also recorded [every talk](http://www.writethedocs.org/videos/) at Write the Docs from every year.
-Check out some of the previous years talks as well, they are fantastic.

 ## 2016

-We're starting the planning process for 2016 already.
+We're starting to plan for 2016 already.
-We are planning to be back in Portland in May, and will have firm dates in the next couple months.
+We are planning to be back in Portland in May, and will have firm dates in the next few months.

 We hope to see you again next year!